CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 This code is fairly complex, and it will be difficult to understand what it does at a glance.
-To understand what happens with the different registers, you will need to dive into the sensor data sheet and study what the different registers are for, and how to use them to configure the device.
+Note first that the address set as a constant at the top of the code include already the 1 bit shift.
+The functions of the different registers are explained in the sensor data sheet.
+Some are used to configure the device, others to recover sensor data, and in particular temperature.

+There is enough information in the data sheet to allow you to complete the task at this stage.
-You can certainly give it a go now, but we will tell you more about this at the start of Easter vacation...
+We will nonetheless provide more guidance by releasing another tutorial section at the start of Easter vacation.